When you make an appointment, know that:

 For more information: https://www.csia.org/homeowner-resources/what-to-do-when/

-Chimney leaks can be caused by missing or damaged chimney cap, receding mortar joints, or a poorly installed or damaged flashing.
+Chimney leaks can be caused by a missing or damaged chimney cap, receding mortar joints, porous bricks, or poorly installed or damaged flashing.
 Each possibility has a different solution.
 Most leaks can be repaired.
 Proper maintenance can help avoid some leaks.

 For more information: https://www.csia.org/homeowner-resources/chimney-leaks-what-to-do-if-you-have-one-how-to-prevent-them/